cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `chars(x)`

-Creates an array of characters from a string.
+Create an array of characters from a string.

 **Code example**
 ```